Bruce-ywj/ERBR-RNA-formerly-ERNIE-RNA/README.md

 ### 3. 3D Closeness Prediction

-This section describes how to use ERBR-RNA (ERNIE-RNA) to predict RNA 3D closeness maps.
-This functionality relies on the pre-trained ERBR-RNA (ERNIE-RNA) model as a feature extractor and a downstream model head specifically fine-tuned for the 3D closeness task.
-The recommended downstream model architecture is based on ERBR-RNA (ERNIE-RNA)'s attention maps.
+This section describes how to use ERNIE-RNA to predict RNA 3D closeness maps.
+This functionality relies on the pre-trained ERNIE-RNA model as a feature extractor and a downstream model head specifically fine-tuned for the 3D closeness task.
+The recommended downstream model architecture is based on ERNIE-RNA's attention maps.

 **Usage Example:**